 An important part of the vocational pathway is work placements.
-It is students' responsibility to find their own placement and, in order to do this, they will be given a CSW login and shown how to use the CSW website.
-This website is only one of the ways they can find a placement.
+It is students' responsibility to find their own placement and, in order to do this, they will be given a UNIFROG login.
 In the past, many students have successfully found a placement by independently contacting employers or asking family and friends.
-Once they have found a placement, it is important that they fill in the official paperwork which they can get from school.
+Once they have found a placement, it is important that they fill in the official paperwork on UNIFROG.